demoniclust/warp-plus-cloudflare-1/README.md

 - Open a cmd or terminal or shell in the extracted directory
 - Enter `python wp-plus.py`
 - Run the script and use it

-⛔Note if you get error for use script use this version [Python 3.6](https://www.python.org/downloads/release/python-360/)
 --------------------------------------------------------------------
 ### [?]
 How to use this script for ( *android* )
 - Open Termux